Searching for specific resources

 ebooks

-An ebook (short for electronic book) is simply a book which can be accessed online.
+An ebook (short for electronic book) is a book that you can read on a computer, tablet, phone or other device.

 Where can I find ebooks?